 How to Take Care for a Lady Palm Plant

 Despite their easy-going nature, Lady Palms cannot tolerate drought conditions.
-Water them regularly depending on the growth and weather conditions.
-Watering should be done by soaking the roots and then allowing the soil to dry out slightly before watering again (2).
+Regular watering depends on the growth and weather conditions.

 For potted Lady palms, drenching the soil once a year can get rid of many impurities and excess salt in the soil (4).